 But can you do it?
 Of course you can — with a little preparation.
 Follow the tips below, and you’ll be sure to have a great time as an “on-air personality.”

 1. When you schedule the interview, make sure you have written down the call letters of the station (such as WXXI-FM 91.5 instead of “Magic91,”) the name of the city, the radio producer’s name, the host’s name, and the exact time (including the time zone) that the interview will take place.
+If you’re appearing on a podcast, make sure you write down the name of the podcast, the host’s name, and any term the host uses to refer to their listeners.

 3. If possible, provide the radio host with interview questions before the interview.
 This is a great timesaver for a radio producer, and even if they aren’t used, they give the producer an idea of the topics you can discuss.
+This works with podcasters too, as many of them don’t have the media training and experience a good radio personality has, and may struggle to ask good questions that can create a compelling podcast interview episode.

 4. Practice answering your questions.
 Put your answers on index cards.
 Don’t write complete sentences; use simple words to jog your memory.

 5. Have a summary sentence prepared to answer a question such as: “Do you have any final words of advice for us?”
+Another question you should prepare for is “What else should I have asked you that I didn’t?” – a favorite question on many podcasts.

 6. Decide on three main points that you want to make during your on-air interview.